 One of the biggest worries my couples have on their wedding day is how to have stress-free family formals.
-Either family members don’t listen or people don’t like each other; and it turns out to be a stressful situation trying to get through all the different combinations.
-Through the years, I have created a system with my couples that allows family formal portraits to breeze along; and allows the bride to enjoy the time with her family.
+Either family members don’t listen, or people don’t like each other, and it turns out to be a stressful situation trying to get through all of the different combinations.
+Through the years, I have created a system with my couples that allows family formal portraits to breeze along and allows the bride to enjoy the time with her family.
 Instead of wishing for it to be done!

 Family formals can be a headache, but here are 3 tips for stress-free family formals.

 1. Work with photographer to lay out combinations beforehand.

 Your photographer has done numerous family formal portraits, so reach out to them and work together to create a family formal list.
 For my couples, about thirty days prior to the wedding day, I send out a wedding day questionnaire.
 One of the sections in there is all about their family formals.
 It asks them who are all the people they want in their family formals, their names, and their relations to the bride and groom.
 From there, I lay out all the different combinations I usually do with the family members they have listed, and send it over to my couple to review and make any necessary tweaks.

 Not only does this allow the couple to know exactly who they need to touch base with about the timeline, but it is a huge lifesaver for the couple on the wedding day.

 With a list already pre-made, the photographer can easily run down through the list and quickly switch from one combo to the next.
 Also, if you have a member of your family that loves to add tons of combinations to any family portrait session, this list allows the photographer to step in as a “body guard” so that when that family member tries to add combinations, the photographer can say that the timeline was only planned long enough to get this list of photos in but any additional ones can be taking during the reception time.
 It allows the photographer to buffer any of those tough situations with family members, so you can truly enjoy that time with your family.

 2. Do big parties first.